jseanpatel/flyright/README.md

 # FlyRight
-Delve into the depths of space and maneuver your ship to safety.
+Delve into the depths of space and maneuver your ship to stay alive.